Energy Star won’t recommend any gas appliances on its next ‘most efficient’ list

 If you’re in the market for a new home appliance and you want that purchase to be as environmentally friendly as possible, you might look for options that feature a label from Energy Star, a symbol backed by the Environmental Protection Agency and Department of Energy specifically to promote energy-efficient products.

 Each year, Energy Star puts out a list of the Most Efficient appliances, those that the program says “save you money and protect the environment.”
 The list also features the “most efficient, pollution-reducing products.”
-Until now, that list might have included gas-powered appliances such as gas dryers, furnaces, and builders—despite the fact that those items rely on polluting fossil fuels.
+Until now, that list might have included gas-powered appliances such as gas dryers, furnaces, and boilers—despite the fact that those items rely on polluting fossil fuels.

 For its 2022 Energy Star Most Efficient list, though, the EPA announced that it will not include furnaces, boilers, or gas dryers, a move that was spurred by activism from environmental groups such as the Natural Resources Defense Council (NRDC), Rewiring America, Sierra Club, and the Rocky Mountain Institute.
 For the first time, the list will include only electric appliances that can run on 100% clean energy.
 (The 2022 Most Efficient list isn’t out yet; the EPA just recently finalized its criteria for the products eligible for recognition, which meant the removal of gas dryers, furnaces, and boilers, according to a September 28 memo.)